rjetalpuria-paramount/GenAIProject/README.md

 - Use Nginx as a reverse proxy to convert HTTP2 requests to HTTP1.1.
 - Genius idea from [the spring ai Github forum](https://github.com/spring-projects/spring-ai/issues/2441)
 - Nginx listens on port 8081 and forwards requests to LM Studio on port 1234.
+### Problem: Figuring out chat history
+#### Solution:
+- Spring AI provides JdbcChatMemory for storing chat history in a database.
+- Create an uuid for each conversation and store the chat history in a PostgreSQL database.
+- Improvement (not yet implemented): Use vector store for storing chat history and retrieving relevant context for the conversation.
+### Problem: Figuring out accessing Confluence documents.
+#### Solution:
+- Use Atlassian's Confluence REST API to fetch the knowledge base.
+- Use the Atlassian PAT (Personal Access Token) for authentication.
+### Problem: Figuring out creating embeddings from the Confluence pages.
+#### Subproblem: Confluence pages are in HTML format, which also have styling and other non-semantic content.
+##### Solution:
+- Use Jsoup to parse the HTML and extract the text content.
+#### Subproblem: Figuring out the optimal chunk size for creating embeddings.
+##### Solution:
+- TBD
+### Subproblem: Figuring out embedding strategy (ex: BM25, etc.)
+##### Solution:
+- TBD